 Figure 1: Treasury Office of International Affairs Organizational Chart

 The under secretary of the Treasury for international affairs is appointed by the president, confirmed by the Senate, and advises the secretary of the Treasury on international economic issues.
 The Office of International Affairs manages US contributions to the International Monetary Fund (IMF), the World Bank, the regional development banks (MDBs), and other multilateral funds.

 International Programs Budget

-Funding for Treasury’s international programs is appropriated annually through the State Department and Foreign Operations Appropriations bill.
-US contributions fluctuate and frequently depend on policy and financing reviews conducted as part of the institutions’ replenishment process, which establishes its resources over a given length of time.
+Funding for Treasury’s international programs is appropriated annually through the Department of State, Foreign Operations, and Related Programs Appropriations bill.
+US contributions fluctuate and frequently depend on policy and financing reviews conducted as part of institutions’ replenishment process, which establish resources over a given length of time.

 Table 1: Budget Summary for “Core” Treasury International Programs (USD millions)

 Shaping the Global Development Agenda: Treasury’s Office of Development Policy and Debt leads US engagement in the multilateral development banks (MDBs), which provide financial and technical assistance to developing countries to help them strengthen economic management and reduce poverty.
 MDBs use money contributed by member countries (including donor countries and developing countries) to support lending, grants, and technical assistance programs for infrastructure and other development projects.
 Most MDBs have two major funds: one that provides non-concessional assistance, including loans at market-based terms to middle-income governments, and another that provides concessional assistance, including grants and loans at below-market terms to low-income governments.
 These funds are often described as lending windows or facilities.
 In addition to providing assistance to country governments, some MDBs make loans through their non-concessional window to private sector firms in middle-income countries.